 - improve accuracy for operations such as spraying, spreading, and bulk harvesting.

 Using a tractor guidance system can add €18 profit per hectare for winter wheat alone.
-Powering such a system with additional GIS data (elevation, topography, slope, etc.) can help farmers gain even more value.
+Powering such a system for precision farming in agriculture with additional GIS data (elevation, topography, slope, etc.) can help farmers gain even more value.

 For an average farm using IoT, yield rises by 1.75 percent and energy costs drop $7 to $13 per acre, while water use for irrigation falls by 8 percent.

 RFID sensors for food tracking and increased transparency

 Consumers have become increasingly interested in where their food comes from and how it is grown.
 In fact, 75% of food shoppers are ready to switch to a brand that supplies more in-depth product information.

 Today, people really want to feel part of their food choices, they want to feel more knowledgeable about what they’re buying, so brands have to be transparent.

 And this demand creates a domino effect – food brands demand more insights from suppliers, and precision agriculture companies need to find new ways of procuring that agriculture information.
 That’s where RFID (radio frequency identification) readers come to the fore.
 These compact devices are essentially a new generation of barcodes that can be used to improve the handling and traceability of goods.